ZhipengHe/pm4py-mdl/README.md

 To understand how to use the package, please refer to folder `example_code`.

+## To Do

+- [ ] Update the package to be compatible with the latest version of `pm4py` and `pandas`.
+- [ ] Add more functionalities to the package.
+Such as, add buttons to save SVG or PNG files.
+- [ ] Explore the possibility of using OCEL 2.0 dataset to generate Object Centric Petri Net.

 ## License

 This repository is licensed under the MIT License.